citrix/citrix-daas-rest-go/citrixorchestration/docs/SiteStatusResponseModel.md

 HasDataStoresRequiringUpgrade returns a boolean if a field has been set.

+### SetDataStoresRequiringUpgradeNil

+`func (o *SiteStatusResponseModel) SetDataStoresRequiringUpgradeNil(b bool)`

+ SetDataStoresRequiringUpgradeNil sets the value for DataStoresRequiringUpgrade to be an explicit nil

+### UnsetDataStoresRequiringUpgrade
+`func (o *SiteStatusResponseModel) UnsetDataStoresRequiringUpgrade()`

+UnsetDataStoresRequiringUpgrade ensures that no value is present for DataStoresRequiringUpgrade, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)